zultopia/Tucil-1-Stima-Cyberpunk-2077-Breach-Protocol/README.md

 <a name="general-information"></a>

 ## General Information
 Cyberpunk 2077 Breach Protocol is a hacking minigame in the video game Cyberpunk 2077.
 This minigame is a simulation of hacking a local network from ICE (Intrusion Countermeasures Electronics) in the game Cyberpunk 2077.
-This project is based on the brute force algorithm and write in C++ (Command Line Interface).
+This project is based on the brute force algorithm and write in python (Command Line Interface).

 <a name="creator-information"></a>